 Prince Andrei glanced at Kutuzov’s face [...] and involuntarily noticed the carefully washed seams of the scar near his temple, where as Ismail bullet had pierced his skull, and the empty eye-socket. »Yes, he has a right to speak so calmly of those men’s death,« thought Bolkonsky.
 (I.2.13)

 Any historically savvy reader would immediate spot the error in this passage; Kutuzov fought in the siege of Ismail (1790), but the wound which left him blind in one eye occurred some years earlier.
-It is certainly possible yet perhaps short-sighted to attribute the error to Tolstoy himself, bearing in mind that he received extensive assistance with research and editing of W&P from the eminent historian Petr Bartenev (1829-1912).
+It is certainly possible yet perhaps short-sighted to attribute the error to Tolstoy himself, bearing in mind that he received generous assistance with research and editing of W&P from the eminent historian Petr Bartenev (1829-1912).
 Prince Andrei as the internal focalizer might be a more suitable culprit.
 In the first quarter of the novel Andrei is addicted to heroism and exemplary heroic biography, primarily Napoleon’s (e.g., I.1.4).
-His passion for heroic past could have prompted Andrei to associate Kutuzov’s wound with the most famous and bloodiest campaign of the Russo-Turkish wars of the eighteenth century.
+His passion for heroic past could have prompted Andrei to associate Kutuzov’s wound with the most famous and bloodiest campaign of the Russo-Turkish wars of the eighteenth century; Kutuzov is thus entitled to bona fide, biographically embedded heroism.
 Serendipitously, Plutarch demonstrates a similar (in fact, more self-conscious) willingness to uphold legendary characterization at the expense of chronology:

 Some think they can prove, on chronological grounds, that the celebrated meeting between Solon and Croesus is a fiction.
 However, when a story is so famous and well attested and, more importantly, so much in keeping with Solon’s character and worthy of his self-assurance, I for one do not feel inclined to reject it on the basis of some so-called chronological tables...
 (Solon 27.1)

 Kutuzov’s heroic past in W&P is mythical but also, at core, authentic.
 At the same time Tolstoy takes care to ring-fence his Kutuzov from grandiloquent heroism.
-Kutuzov cannot stand like heroic rant:
+Kutuzov cannot stand heroic rant:

 He turned away with a grimace as if to say that everything Dolokhov had said to him and everything he could say had long been known to him, that he was weary of it and it was not at all what he wanted.
 (I.2.2)